arpitjain799/alacorder/alacorder/README.md

 #### **Alacorder can be used without writing any code, and exports to common formats like Excel (`.xls`, `.xlsx`), Apache Parquet (`.parquet`), CSV (`.csv`), and JSON (`.json`).**

-* Alacorder compresses case text into case archives (`.parquet`) to save storage and processing time.

 # **Special Queries**